 During the balloon flight operation, the instrument will be controlled from ground by an operator using a control program [10] interfaced to the TC/TM system (Telecommand and Telemetry) NOSYCA of CNES.
-At a given altitude reached by the ballon, a command will be issued to turn on the instrument.
+At a given altitude reached by the balloon, a command will be issued to turn on the instrument.
 The HK system will turn on one by one each of the subsystems while the monitoring parameter will be downloaded at ground.
 When every parameters looks perfect, the balloon operator can launch the DAQ program running on the CPU.
 He will control basic run parameters, namely the background rate calculated by the PDMB.
 Conventionally the thresholds auto-adapt to the required L1-L2 rates unless the operator forces another mode of trigger settings.
 At any moment, the operator can shut down the instrument.
 This will be done when the balloon descent will be activated.

-Acknowledgment: This work was strongly supported by C-NES
+Acknowledgment: This work was technically and financially supported by CNES and the JEM-EUSO collaboration.